 Maintaining A LDR Relationship Amidst Coronavirus Concerns

 Being in a long-distance relationship typically means talking on the phone, FaceTiming, texting, sexting, and traveling to see each other on occasion.
-But since the CDC recommends avoiding any unnecessary travel for the time being, you won't want to risk hopping on a flight.
+But since we're all currently avoiding any unnecessary travel, you won't be able to hop a flight, or get on a train, to see your beloved.

 Moving In With Your Partner While Planning For Coronavirus

-People have been losing their jobs as businesses temporary or even permanently close, which can make buying a house or renting a new apartment seem impossible.
+People have been losing their jobs left and right as businesses temporary or even permanently close, and that can make buying a house or renting a new apartment seem impossible.
 "Also," Sullivan-Windt says, "uncertainty increases anxiety and can make it hard to make big decisions."

 For the time being, you may want to hold onto your lease, and if that's no longer an option, reach out to friends and family about your predicament.
 Additionally, Klapow says, it may be comforting to remind each other that this is just a temporary delay, and not a cancellation of your plans.